Grand Duchess Maria Kirillovna of Russia: Early life

 Maria was raised in Coburg and in Saint-Briac, France.
 She was born Princess Maria Kirillovna of Russia, but her father granted her the title Grand Duchess of Russia with the style Imperial Highness when he declared himself Guardian of the Throne in 1921.
 As a child, the dark-haired, dark-eyed Maria took after her maternal grandmother, Grand Duchess Maria Alexandrovna of Russia, in appearance, with a wide, round face and a tendency to be overweight and to look older than her actual age when she was still a teenager.

 She was described as "shy and easy-going", but also had her share of mishaps.
-In 1921, when she was fifteen, the "flighty" Maria visited her aunt, Queen Marie of Romania, and carried on a flirtation with the son-in-law of a lady-in-waiting at the Romanian court.
-Her fifteen-year-old cousin, Princess Ileana of Romania, spread rumors about the flirtation when Maria returned home, resulting in strained relations between Marie of Romania and Maria's mother, Victoria.
+In 1922, when she was fifteen, the "flighty" Maria visited her aunt, Queen Marie of Romania, and carried on a flirtation with the son-in-law of a lady-in-waiting at the Romanian court.
+Her thirteen-year-old cousin, Princess Ileana of Romania, spread rumors about the flirtation when Maria returned home, resulting in strained relations between Marie of Romania and Maria's mother, Victoria.
 The conflict was eventually smoothed over.

 Marriage and issue

-The following year, on 24 February 1925, Maria was engaged to Karl, 6th Prince of Leiningen (13 February 1898 – 2 August 1946), and they were married on 25 November.
+On 24 February 1925, Maria was engaged to Karl, 6th Prince of Leiningen (13 February 1898 – 2 August 1946), and they were married on 25 November.
+They were third cousins, as Karl's great-grandfather Carl, was the half-brother of Maria's great-grandmother, Queen Victoria.

 Victoria was at her daughter's bedside when she gave birth to her first child, Emich Kirill, in 1926.
 She also attended the subsequent births of Maria's children.
 Maria had seven children in all, one of whom died in infancy during World War II.
 Her husband was forced to join the German army and was taken captive by the Soviets at the end of World War II.
 He died of starvation in a Russian concentration camp in 1946.
 Maria, left with little money, struggled to support her surviving six children.
-She died five years later of a heart attack at age forty-four.
+She died five years later of a heart attack at the age of 44.